What is a shareholder resolution?

 Shareholder Resolutions in Australia

 Shareholder resolutions are relatively rare in Australia.
-During this century there have been twenty six shareholder resolutions with an environmental or social focus put forward at the AGM’s of a number of Australia’s top 200 listed companies.
+During this century there have been over thirty shareholder resolutions with an environmental or social focus put forward at the AGM’s of a number of Australia’s top 200 listed companies.
 As is standard practice in the USA no resolution was put forward multiple years in a row and no resolution was sponsored by a church or religious group.

 Shareholder Resolutions in other countries